 According to an NJ.com story, Birdsall did more than $28 million in business with towns, counties, the state and other public agencies throughout New Jersey in 2011.
 The company also donated $129,700 to dozens of Democrats and Republicans last year.

 “What happened in other towns, I can’t say.
 “We’ve always followed a fair and open process when we award a contract,” Dykoff said.
 “They’re just checking back on transactions and contracts that we had with Birdsall for a period of time.”

-Currently, the only business the township is doing with Birdsall is a feasibility study for a new power generation facility to be built in Lacey upon Oyster Creek’s closure in 2019, Dykoff said.
+Currently, the only business the township is doing with Birdsall is a to be built in Lacey upon Oyster Creek’s closure in 2019, Dykoff said.

 The subpoena orders the requested documents for a state grand jury in Trenton at 10 a.m. on Thursday, Sept.
 6.

 Toms River Regional Business Administrator Bill Doering said the school district was not subpoenad.

 Other entities served subpoenas for their work with Birdsall include Seaside Heights and the county government.